Rush Limbaugh, the Excellence in Broadcasting Network.

 Shouldn't we keep a little of this stuff secret?

-This guy's given the New York Times a treasure trove of agenda items, and it's the New York Times has never cared about our secrets, they've been publishing them for years.
+This guy's given the New York Times a treasure trove of agenda items, and the New York Times has never cared about our secrets.

-Um and I think what's what's happening here is that the it's it's clear that a lot of dumb luck just led to this guy's capture, and the administration really can't claim a whole lot of credit here, but yet they're trying to.
+And I think what's happening here is that it's clear that a lot of dumb luck just led to this guy's capture.

-Um investigators have not said whether they have reviewed the documents or contacted the newspapers about them.
+Investigators have not said whether they have reviewed the documents or contacted the newspapers about them.

-So we you it it wasn't just inside edition.
+So it wasn't just Inside Edition.

 We do know that the New York Times and the Connecticut Post were on the case as well.